 Commercial temporary air conditioning is essential to many businesses.
 Consider the following scenario.
 You’re building a new facility and you brought in a portable job site office trailer for your staff.
 Back in March, this worked out just fine.
 When it got stuffy inside the space, you and your staff just opened a door and let Nature cool things down.
 But now… it’s summer and there’s an oppressive heatwave with scorching temperatures and high humidity.
 Your employees can hardly breathe and production is slowing to a grinding halt as all they can think about is the utter misery.
 Your secretary is threatening to quit.
 You’re driving thirty miles at lunchtime just to take a shower.
 You need commercial temporary air conditioning to get your lucrative project back on track.

 What Are Some Of the Other Uses For Commercial Grade Temporary Air Conditioning?

 The most common use is when the central HVAC system at a business suddenly stops working and they can’t get it repaired quickly enough.
 In these cases, commercial temporary AC makes an excellent “plan B” to keep business moving along at a normal pace.
 In most of these cases, the cost of commercial temporary air conditioning is negligible compared to the profits lost.
 This happens when a central air HVAC system is down and neither clients nor employees can function in the space.

-There are also many other uses for commercial temporary air conditioning that you may not have ever thought about!
-For example, in a heat wave, commercial temporary air conditioning may be used in greenhouses to save vulnerable plants.
+There are also many other uses for commercial temporary AC that you may not have ever thought about.
+For example, in a heatwave, they may be used in greenhouses to save vulnerable plants.
 They may even be used in the crop fields combined with tarps.
-Staging wedding receptions, seminars, trade shows, and other special events inside a large tent or other temporary structures is another common example where there is a serious need for commercial temporary air conditioning.
+Staging wedding receptions, seminars, trade shows, and other special events inside a large tent or other temporary structures is another common example.
+This situation is where there is a serious need for commercial temporary air conditioning.